 Data analysts bridge the gap between data scientists and business analysts.
-They are provided with the questions that need answering from an organization and then organize and analyze data to find results that align with high-level business strategy.
+They are provided with the questions that need answering from an organization and so they organize and analyze data to find results that align with high-level business strategies.
 They are responsible for translating technical analysis to qualitative action items and effectively communicating their findings to diverse stakeholders.

 - Programming Skills (SAS, R, Python)